skypanther/2016spaceapps/README.md

 Our Space Apps Challenge entry is a USS Enterprise Bridge simulator.
 Using just your voice, sound a red alert, fire your phasers, or announce that the Eagle has landed on the moon.

-See our project page at [Enterprise Bridge Simulator](https://2016.spaceappschallenge.org/challenges/space-station/launch-a-global-experience/projects/enterprise-bridge-simulator)
+See our project page at [Enterprise Bridge Simulator](https://2016.spaceappschallenge.org/challenges/space-station/launch-a-global-experience/projects/enterprise-bridge-simulator) or our web site at [www.EnterpriseBridge.us](http://www.EnterpriseBridge.us).

 Our system was build for the Rochester Space Apps Challenge held at the Rochester Institute of Technology (RIT).
 Our four-person team represented the local AppRochester tech group and included (in alphabetical order):